 The quote "Sports do not build character- It reveals it" defines track and field participants.
 Track athletes deal with “invisible, inevitable battles” and a gut check every day during practice.

 Track is the only sport that athletes reveal their character to the fans as the event unfolds.
 In the picture to the left Von Letscher’s struggle is visible.

 The Importance of losing

-My respect for track participants is deeply rooted in my past.
-I understand the comments of Jesse Owens, Pat Weis , Patti Sue Palmer's, and I experienced Von Letscher's struggle.
+My respect for track is rooted deeply in my past.
+I understand the comments made by Jesse Owens, Pat Weis , Patti Sue Palmer's, and I experienced Von Letscher's struggle.
 My senior year in high school I set personal best time in the 100, but finished Last in my heat.
 As a 17 year old boy, I was surprised that I was happy finishing last, but this epiphany help me re-calibrate my definition of success for my life journey.

 No one can articulate this message better than Augie Garrido.
 Even though Augie's comments in this video focus on the internal struggles for baseball players, his comments also apply to track and field.